mrakgr/The-Spiral-Language/readme.md

 How exactly the type `if x < 10 then int else string` be compiled?
 Is it some kind of union type?
 That seems to be a reasonable avenue to go down on at first, but the difficulties of that become apparent very quickly.

-In the branches of `if x < 10 then x + 10 else x + "qwe"` how should `x` be destructured if it is an union type under the hood?
+In the branches of `if x < 10 then x + 10 else x + "qwe"` how should `x` be destructured if it is a union type under the hood?
 Thinking about it logically, we know that `x` is an `int` in the *then* branch, and a `string` in the *else* branch, but where is the hook to actually unbox the union?
 This kind of thinking does not really make sense to me.

-As if it were a force of nature, there is an inexorable pull towards admiting that despite being statically typed, the types in dependently typed languages are unmoored from their underlying representation.
+As if it were a force of nature, there is an inexorable pull towards admitting that despite being statically typed, the types in dependently typed languages are unmoored from their underlying representation.
 Much like in dynamically typed languages.
 And the most natural way of compiling the above fragment would be to forget the type signatures and just execute it in a computational context that has uniform representation for all its datatypes.

-The way to performant compile dependently typed languages is a mystery to me.
+The way to performantly compile dependently typed languages is a mystery to me.
 Whereas the simpler type system of Spiral has great synergy with the partial evaluator and is easy to compile.

 ## Bottom-Up Segment

 The partial evaluator for Spiral v0.09 originally started off as a type system.
 I only realized that I was working on a partial evaluator after a few months.
-In 2016 while working on a ML library I got stuck on how exactly to propagate information to Cuda kernels.
+In 2016 while working on an ML library I got stuck on how exactly to propagate information to Cuda kernels.
 If the deep learning wave of the 2010s did not need GPUs, F# would have been entirely sufficient as a language, but it was just not powerful enough and I blamed the type system.

 So in 2017, when I started work on Spiral I made F# the base and the first thing I got rid of was the type system.
 I read academic papers and books on type systems, but they were useless so I realized I had to do it on my own.
 Of course, I wanted the language to be statically typed - it had to be.
 Because how could GPUs possibly handle uniform representation that dynamic languages use?
 And rather than just suggestions, I need inlining to be guaranteed, otherwise how could first class function be compiled on the GPU?
 The same goes for other abstractions like tuples and records.

 My earliest memory of working on it was trying to memoize a function's evaluation.
+This was the first big challenge.
 I realized that it was possible to split running the function from actually evaluating it and that was how the concept of join points came to be.
-Along those lines most of what is in the bottom up segment I actually discovered myself, though I am sure the concepts are strewn throughout language implementations and academic papers.
+Along those lines most of what is in the bottom-up segment I actually discovered myself, though I am sure the concepts are strewn throughout language implementations and academic papers.

 In this section what I would like to impress is that the bottom-up Spiral is really a great language in its own right.
-It is the **real** Spiral, the top down type inferencer is just a wrapper, albeit a very useful one.
+It is the **real** Spiral, the top-down type inferencer is just a wrapper, albeit a very useful one.
 It is the bottom-up Spiral that gets to the heart of what computation is really about.

-If you picked C as the starting point, and tried to evolve it so that it gets all of the advantages of functional languages without any of disadvantages, the bottom-up Spiral is what you would get.
+If you picked C as the starting point, and tried to evolve it so that it gets all the advantages of functional languages without any of disadvantages, the bottom-up Spiral is what you would get.

 These next examples will be in a `.spir` file.
 Here is how the `package.spiproj` file should look like.